MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/financials/general-ledger.md

 Use the Account Maintenance window to set up a posting account.
 Before you add accounts to an existing chart of accounts, print a Posting Accounts List (Financial \>\> Reports \>\> Financial \>\> Account) to determine whether accounts should be added to fit the current needs of your business.

+> [!NOTE]
-*As you set up accounts, keep in mind that you can create a basic set of accounts for a department and use the Mass Modify Chart of Accounts window to copy the basic set of accounts to other departments.
-Refer to Chart of accounts modifications for more information.*
+> As you set up accounts, keep in mind that you can create a basic set of accounts for a department and use the Mass Modify Chart of Accounts window to copy the basic set of accounts to other departments.
+Refer to Chart of accounts modifications for more information.

 **To set up a posting account:**